wavesgroup/dispersion-of-short-waves/slides/title.md

 ## This talk's science questions

-* Can we learn more from the linear wave theory about the short-wave modulation?
-* Can we generalize higher-order solutions to include net-effects of modulation in:
-  - Dispersion relation of spectral wave models?
-  - Wind input functions of spectral wave models?
+* Do stable solutions exist for more realistic long-wave trains?
+* Are they different from L-H&S (1960) and Peureux et al. (2021) solutions?
-* Does it matter and should we do something about it in spectral wave models?
+* Can they and should they be incorporated in spectral wave models?
 </section>